slatedocs/slate/source/includes/inkling-reference/_schema.html.md

 '}'
 ```

+Select the Syntax tab to view the constrained type syntax.

+Note that start, stop, step, numSteps are all numeric literals.

 ‍

 ###### Range Expression Rules

 There are three forms of range expressions which Inkling supports.
-Select the Inkling tab to see an examples of each type.
+Select the Inkling tab to see an example of each type.

-* **Value list range expression**

 ```inkling
 # Example: Value list range expression